-Generally, the specimens shall be taken from separately cast samples (refer to 4.2.4).
-The samples shall be cast in moulds made of the same material as the mould for propeller.
-They shall be cooled down under the same conditions as the propeller.
-If propellers are subjected to a heat treatment the samples shall be heat treated together with them.
-Where use of cast-on samples specimens is approved by the Register, they shall, wherever possible, be located on the blades in an area lying between 0.5R to 0.6R, where R is the radius of the propeller.
-The sample material shall be removed from the casting by non-thermal procedures.
-For CU1 and CU2 alloy types the proportion of alpha phase is determined.
+Where use of cast-on samples specimens is approved by the Register, they shall, wherever possible, be located on the blades in an area lying between 0.5R and 0.6R, where R is the radius of the propeller.
+The sample material shall be removed from the casting by non-thermal procedures, for CU1 and CU2 type alloys the proportion of alpha phase is additionally determined.
 For this purpose, at least one specimen shall be taken from each cast.
 The proportion of alpha phase shall be determined as the average value of 5 counts.
-The requirements of 4.2.2.1 shall be fulfilled.
+The requirements of 4.2.2 shall also be complied with.